shishir1991/AirBnb_Capstone_Project/README.md

-# AirBnb_Capstone_Project
+# AirBnb_Capstone_Project_Machine_Learning_Model

-This repository contains the code and data for the Airbnb Capstone Project.
-The project aims to predict the appropriate listing prices for properties in Antwerp, Belgium, using various machine learning models.
-The final model selected is the Random Forest Regressor, which has been deployed using Streamlit for property price prediction.
+This repository contains the Juptyer files with code and data for the Airbnb Capstone Project.
+The project aims to predict the appropriate listing prices for properties in Antwerp, Belgium, using various **Machine Learning Models**.
+The final model selected is the **Random Forest Regressor**, which has been deployed using Streamlit for property price prediction.

 ## Table of Contents